 PREP FOR FORMING CANDY:

-- Line a couple of baking sheets with parchment paper.
+- While the candy melts, line a couple of baking sheets with parchment paper.

 - Get sprinkles and spoons ready for forming the candy.

-- Use 2 spoons or a cook scoop to spoon the chocolate and peanut mixture onto the prepared baking sheets.
+- Use 2 spoons or a cookie scoop to spoon the chocolate and peanut mixture onto the prepared baking sheets.